Women and Substance Abuse: Finding The Right Program for You

 Clinical Research and Behavioral Statistics

 Several in-depth studies regarding women and substance abuse were conducted in 2016, including research by the National Institute on Drug Abuse, which found that 15.8 million adult women in the US had used illegal drugs in 2015.
 This number represented nearly 13% of adult women, and researchers estimate this number has risen significantly in recent years.
-In 2016, it was also found that prescription opioid overdoses claimed the lives of 19 women per day, increasing the rate of opioid-induced deaths by 596% since 1999.
+In 2016, researchers also found that prescription opioid overdoses claimed the lives of 19 women per day, increasing the rate of opioid-induced deaths by 596% since 1999.

 What to Look for in a Substance Abuse Rehabilitation Program